-A Tornado Struck Overnight.
+A Tornado Struck Sunday Night.
 Now Dallas Is Assessing The Damage

 Emergency officials asked residents to be alert at intersections, and to stay away from structures that might be dangerous.
 Johnson warned people to be mindful of "not obvious damage," such as structural integrity issues or gas leaks that might not be immediately visible.

-"We've dealt with property damage in this city before, we'll deal with it this time," Johnson said.
+"We've dealt with property damage in this city before; we'll deal with it this time," Johnson said.
 "But our top priority has been making sure that everyone in our city is safe."

 The Office of Emergency Management will continue to assess structural and property damage before exploring whether the state is eligible for disaster declaration and subsequent FEMA funding, Vaz said.

-W. Nim Kidd, the chief of the Texas Division of Emergency Management, said at the press conference that 800 uninsured homes statewide would need to be destroyed or significantly damaged in order to meet the federal threshold for a disaster declaration.
+W. Nim Kidd, the chief of the Texas Division of Emergency Management, said at the news conference that 800 uninsured homes statewide would need to be destroyed or significantly damaged to meet the federal threshold for a disaster declaration.

 Rachel Treisman is an intern on NPR's National Desk.